3 steps are required for integrating a payment form on the merchant website:

-In order to create a formToken, you must call the Charge/CreatePayment REST Web Service via your servers:
+In order to create a formToken, you must call the Charge/CreatePayment REST Web Service via your server:

 |1||Call to the Charge/CreatePayment REST Web Service via merchant servers.|

 |2||Reception of the result containing the formToken.|